 The Cruise Vessel Security and Safety Act requires cruise lines which operate in United States waters to make a Security Guide available to guests.
 This Security Guide is provided pursuant to that United States law.

 The safety and security of our guests and crew is our highest priority.
-Allegations of crime, missing person reports and medical emergencies are taken seriously and we are committed to responding in an effective and caring manner for those involved.
-Each of our ships is staffed with dedicated security and medical teams to respond to alleged crimes and medical situations, respectively.
-They are onboard, on duty and available at all times.
+Allegations of crime, missing person reports, and medical emergencies are taken seriously, and we are committed to responding in an effective and caring manner for those involved.
+Our ship is staffed with dedicated security and medical teams to respond to alleged crimes and medical situations, respectively.
+They are on board, on duty and available at all times.

 Should you become aware of someone being injured or of unsafe or possibly illegal behavior during your cruise vacation, it is very important that you immediately report this to the ship’s management.
 This may be done by calling the ship’s emergency telephone number listed in the directory of services in your stateroom; or by calling or going to the Guest Relations Desk.
 If you do not immediately report an injury or unsafe/illegal behavior, this delay may cause ship’s personnel to be unable to effectively respond to the situation and unable to properly preserve information or evidence that could assist law enforcement’s investigation and prosecution of those responsible.